vs-28-2004/Project/README.md

-# THis is new project
+# This is new project

+This project is build in local system